Haosheng-Zhou/Finite-Agent-Stochastic-Differential-Games-on-Large-Graphs-The-Linear-Quadratic-Case/README.md

 ### Files:

-Graph_LQ_Semi_Explicit.ipynb: Python notebook for the semi-explicit construction of the Nash equilibrium of the linear-quadratic game under vertex-transitive graphs.
+*Graph_LQ_Semi_Explicit.ipynb*: Python notebook for the semi-explicit construction of the Nash equilibrium of the linear-quadratic game under vertex-transitive graphs.

-Running_time_Graph_LQ_Semi_Explicit.ipynb: Python notebook for the running time comparison across different game-solving algorithms.
+*Running_time_Graph_LQ_Semi_Explicit.ipynb*: Python notebook for the running time comparison across different game-solving algorithms.

 Github repository maintained by Haosheng Zhou, contact hzhou593@ucsb.edu for any problems.